opmarq/devices/readme.md

 Prerequisites: Docker, docker-compose

-.1 Spin up the back-end & front-end with `docker-compose up`.
+.1 Spin up the back-end & front-end with `docker-compose up`

 .2 go to http://localhost

 You can also run the frontend alone by going to /frontend run run `npm run start`